Home Appraisals for Refinance & Purchases

 This really depends on where the home is for example, if you live in a cold region, insulated windows can be a real plus.
 But they aren’t as attractive in a warm-weather climate.
 As a rule, the best ROI from renovating a home comes in the kitchen.
 One recent study revealed that putting $20,000 into a kitchen remodel would add about $17,500 to the value of the home – or about an 88% return on investment.
 Bathrooms were second, yielding 85%.
 On the contrary, an improvement that may not add value would be painting just for the sake of redecorating.

-FAST & ACCURATE VALUATIONS BY TEXAS CERTIFIED APPRAISERS
+FAST & ACCURATE VALUES BY CERTIFIED REAL PROPERTY APPRAISERS

 Work With Houston's Leading Provider of Independent Real Estate Appraisal Services!